Cypress Gardens (South Carolina): History

 The gardens were originally part of the 1750 Dean Hall rice plantation, which depended on fresh water from the Cooper River.
 The area that is now a swamp was dug out and fitted with water gates to become a fresh water reservoir.
-It had fallen into disuse when the property was purchased by Benjamin Kittredge for a duck hunting reserve.
-During the depression, over 200 men built out the 4.5 mi of trails around the swamp.
+The property had fallen into disuse when, in 1909, Benjamin Kittredge purchased it to use as a duck hunting reserve.
+During the Depression, over 200 men built out the 4.5 mi of trails around the swamp.
 It was opened to the public in 1931.

-Kittredge's son donated the property to the City of Charleston on June 1, 1963.
+Kittredge's son, Benjamin Rufus Kittredge Jr. (1900–1981), donated the property to the City of Charleston on June 1, 1963.
+In the 1970s, the house at Dean Hall was moved to Beaufort County for preservation.

 Hurricane Hugo in 1989 severely affected the park, causing it to close for a year.
 Berkeley County took over ownership when the City of Charleston no longer wanted to support the garden.

-In October 2015 historic flooding hit the state of South Carolina that greatly impacted the botanical preserve.
-On October 13, 2015 it was announced that the attraction would be closed indefinitely following an assessment of millions of dollars of damage.
-Cypress Gardens officials announced intentions to apply for FEMA assistance with hopes to reopen by the summer of 2016.
+In October 2015, historic flooding hit the state of South Carolina that greatly impacted the botanical preserve.
+On October 13, it was announced that the attraction would be closed indefinitely following an assessment of millions of dollars of damage.
+Cypress Gardens officials announced intentions to apply for FEMA assistance.
+Though they hoped to reopen by the summer of 2016, the park remained closed for nearly four years.

-April 13th, 2019 Cypress Gardens reopened after nearly four years of being closed.
-The Grand Opening saw over 3,000 people visit the facilities.
-Berkeley County Officials announced the park would remain free for Berkeley County residents until June 30, 2019.
+On April 13, 2019, Cypress Gardens reopened.
+Over 3,000 people visited for the Grand Opening.
+Berkeley County Officials announced the park would remain free for Berkeley County residents until June 30.

-Description

-Open daily except Thanksgiving, Christmas Eve, Christmas Day, and New Year's Day; an admission fee is charged.
+Features and facilities

 The gardens are viewed via flat-bottom boat or footpaths.
 Plantings around the swamp include azaleas, blueberries, a camellia garden, daffodils, a daylily island, dogwoods, pitcher plants, redbud, a small rice field, and a rose garden, as well as the following major features: